-With an interest in science, Duchamp adopted for his Oculist Witnesses the design from Hermann Snellen's fan charts to test astigmatism, an optical examination tool developed in the 1860s and still around, like the contemporary example by Curry & Paxton exemplified here.
-In the knowledge that Duchamp called his lens "Mandala," he would have appreciated the pure coincidence of this vision-test chart's visual resemblance to the divination chart in the Tai Xuan Jing (Canon of Supreme Mystery), also known in the West as the I-Ching or Book of Changes of 2BC.
-According to this ancient Chinese divination system, composed by the Confucian writer Yang Xiong (53BC-18CE), the universe is run by a single principle, the Tao (Great Ultimate), which is itself divided into two opposite principles - yin and
+With an interest in science, Duchamp adopted for his Oculist Witnesses the design from Herman Snellen's (1834-1908) eye charts to test astigmatism, an optical examination tool developed in the 1860s and still around, out of which the fan chart by Curry & Paxton, exemplified here, developed.
+In the knowledge that Duchamp called his lens "Mandala", he would have appreciated the pure coincidence of this ophthalmic test's visual resemblance to the divination chart in the Tai Xuan Jing (Canon of Supreme Mystery), also known in the West as the I-Ching or Book of Changes of 2BC.
+According to this ancient Chinese divination system, composed by the Confucian writer Yang Xiong (53BC-18CE), the universe is run by a single principle, the Tao (Great Ultimate), which is itself divided into two opposite principles - yin and yang.